awaregroup/IIALab/labs/Lab05.md

 # Lab 05 - Machine Learning at the Edge

 For this lab, we will use the Azure Custom Vision service to train a machine learning model for image classification.
-We will use that model to create a .NET application to pull frames from a connected USB camera, use Windows ML to classify the image, then send the result to Azure IoT Hub.
-We will deploy that application to a Windows IoT Core device using Azure IoT Edge.
+We will use that model to create a .NET Core application to pull frames from the cammera attached to your lab PC.
+It will then use Windows ML to classify the image, then send the result to Azure IoT Hub.
+We will deploy that application to a Azure IoT Edge container and deploy back to your Lab PC using Azure IoT Edge.
 Finally, we will visualize the results using Time Series Insights.

 ## Ready to go

 When starting the lab, you should have these things open on your development machine:
-1. These instructions
+1. These instructions.
-1. Visual Studio Code
+1. Visual Studio Code.
-1. [Custom Vision Portal](https://www.customvision.ai/) open in a browser tab, and log in with your Azure Subscription.
-Select the Directory associated with your Azure custom vision resource.
+1. [Custom Vision Portal](https://www.customvision.ai/) open in a browser tab, logged in.
-1. [Time Series Insights explorer](https://insights.timeseries.azure.com/) in another browser tab, also logged in
+1. [Time Series Insights explorer](https://insights.timeseries.azure.com/) in another browser tab, also logged in.

 ## 1 - Custom Vision